codatio/codat-docs/docs/smb-help-hub/codat/faq.md

 ## What is Codat?

-A business runs on many software products.
-These may be accounting programs like QuickBooks Online and Xero, Point-of-Sale systems like Zettle and Square, and eCommerce platforms like Shopify and Amazon Seller Central.
+Businesses depend on a suite of software.
+Whether it's accounting programs like QuickBooks Online and Xero, Point-of-Sale systems like Zettle and Square, or eCommerce platforms like Shopify and Amazon Seller Central - these are the tools that make a business tick.

-Each of these products contains data related to the activities of the business.
-A financial provider may need access to this data so that they can offer their services to the business.
+These software are the source of truth for the activities of the business.
+Financial service providers need access to this data so that they can offer their services to the business.
+For example, a lender can use accounting data to understand the risk profile of a business.
 However, it is often difficult to get data out of these products.

 That's where Codat comes in.
-We provide simple solutions that let software products talk to each other.
-As a result, a financial provider that uses Codat can view or modify their clients' business data quickly and securely and focus on delivering their core services.
+We let the software and services businesses use talk to one another.
+Financial providers using Codat can view or modify their clients' business data quickly and securely and focus on delivering their core services.

 ## What happens to my data?